26 Alzheimer’s Disease Facts & Statistics for 2021

 - Facing difficulties in completing familiar tasks at home or work

 - Trouble understanding spatial relations and visual images

 - Problems with words while writing or speaking

 - Misplacing things and not being able to recall steps

 When was Alzheimer’s discovered?

 Alzheimer’s was discovered in 1906 by Dr. Alois Alzheimer, who noticed peculiar changes in the brain structure of a woman who’d died from a mysterious neurological illness.
+Her symptoms included language problems, unpredictable behavior, and memory loss.
 It would later be defined as what we nowadays call Alzheimer’s disease.